Shows

 1. Entry Forms must be postmarked or submitted electronically by

 Tuesday before the show to avoid paying late fees.
 Entries received after that date will be subject to a $15 post-entry fee.
+The class fee will also be charged at $15 per class for post entries only.

 2. All riders must complete and submit an Entry Form before entering the show ring for any class.
 Show management requests that adds be submitted at least 3 classes ahead of the added class whenever possible.